• Zur Hauptnavigation springen

 Institutional Anomie Theory (IAT) (Messner & Rosenfeld)

-Institutional Anomie Theory (IAT) argues that high crime rates result from a cultural emphasis on economic success combined with institutional imbalance.
-When economic values dominate other social institutions—such as family, education, and politics—social control weakens, leading to higher levels of utilitarian, self-interested behavior and, ultimately, crime.
-Key Points Institutional Anomie Theory (IAT) Main Proponents: Steven
+Institutional Anomie Theory (IAT) explains crime as the result of an imbalance between cultural values and social institutions.
+It argues that high crime rates emerge when a strong cultural emphasis on economic success is combined with institutional imbalance.
+When economic values dominate other social institutions—such as family, education, and politics—social control weakens, leading to higher

 continue …